- Race Information

 Finished second in the nation in victories in both 1998 (241 wins) and 1999 (224).

 Won a career high 308 races in 2004 when he finished third in the nation in races won.

 Also ranked third in the nation in victories in 2005 (281 wins) and 2001 (263)

 His barn topped the $6 million mark in earnings in 1998 ($6,447,301), 2003 ($6,262,447), and 2004 ($6,009,234)

 Shares the Northern California record for most wins by a trainer on a single card, five, with Ace Gibson and Walter Greenman.
 Hollendorfer has won five races on a card three times – once at Golden Gate Fields (May 1, 1986) and twice at now defunct Bay Meadows (Jan.
 23, 1997, and May 26, 2004).
 Greenman established the record at Bay Meadows on Nov.
-25, 1970, and Gibson equaled the mark at Golden Gate Fields on Feb.
+25, 1970, and Gibson equaled the mark at GGF on Feb.
 24, 1971.

 Had a streak of eight consecutive winners in 1996.

 Came to California in the late 1960s and never left.
 Started as a groom at Bay Meadows and went on to work in various capacities for trainers Jerry Dutton and Jerry Fanning before taking out his trainer's license in 1979.